terragrunt.hcl

 , this command applies a subset of the OpenTofu/Terraform language style conventions, along with other minor adjustments for readability.

-By default, this command will recursively search for hcl files and format all of them under a given directory tree.
+By default, this command will recursively search for hcl files and format all of them for a given stack.
 Consider the following file structure:

 root